 A REALTOR® is a real estate agent who is a member of NAR and abides by their code of ethics.
 So basically, every REALTOR® is a real estate agent, but a real estate agent may or may not be a REALTOR®.

-However, a REALTOR® isn’t necessarily better at their job than a real estate agent.
 If you’re trying to choose a REALTOR® or real estate agent, you should consider that person’s experience, credentials and skills above all else.

 Real estate agents assist individuals in buying or selling their homes, and their duties extend beyond their interactions with you.
 A real estate agent is involved in every step of the process, from researching potential homes, negotiating with the seller on contingencies and walking you through the process of closing on your house.